Think of your favorite food in the world.

 If you are going to binge on tea, do it with green or white tea and only drink herbal tea in moderation.

 And, of course, only drink organic tea, or you will have no idea what you are putting in your body.
-Using the actual herbs or fruits is always better than trusting some blend in a tea bag.
+Using the actual herbs or fruits and making your own from good herbal tea blend recipes is always better than trusting some blend in a tea bag.

 Black currant tea is a good example.